pavitranew/session-8-ang2-recipes/readme.md

 document.body.innerHTML = greeter(user);
 ```

-Type annotations in TypeScript are lightweight ways to record the intended contract of the function or variable.
+Type annotations in TypeScript are lightweight ways to record the intended data.
 In this case, we intend the greeter function to be called with a single string parameter.

 Try changing the call greeter to pass an array instead: